Tutorial: Create and deploy serverless Azure Functions in Python with Visual Studio Code

-Python 3.7 or Python 3.6 as required by Azure Functions.
-Python 3.7.5 and Python 3.6.8 are the latest compatible versions.
-Scroll down on these pages to find the installers.
+Python 3.6, 3.7, or 3.8 as required by Azure Functions.
+Install Python from python.org.
 When installing, select Add Python 3.x to PATH use the default options by selecting the Install Now option.
 On Windows, also select Disable Path length limit at the end of the process.

 The Python extension as described on Visual Studio Code Python Tutorial - Prerequisites.

 The Azure Functions extension is included with the the Azure Tools extension pack.